eosnetworkfoundation/eos-evm-contract/product/delegate_staking_contract.md

 ##### 1 if we want to support delegate staking from public:

 There are two potential easy designs:
-1 siimilar to a aggragator: when user stake here, he got a share of the pool.
+1 similar to a aggregator: when user stake here, he got a share of the pool.
 The fund in the pool will be staked in the origin staking contract and some script will collect rewards and add them to the pool (and invest again) periodically.
 There will be no concept of reward from a user's point of view.
 The value of the share of pool will grow and this is what user gain.
 2 serve kind of like a proxy.
 The user will be as if he is directly staking to the origin contract.
 Rewards are calculated use the same formula as the origin contract.

 The first design is quite common for yield aggregators.